dharanisugumar/yelp-dataset-challenge/README.md

     Second Step: Places those files into HDFS.
 Spark runs on top on HDFS (for distributed file storage) Third Step: Invoke spark submit with the application jar

+  Installation:

+  PreRequesities to run the docker script:
+  1. Docker
+  2. Docker Spark
+  3. Please go through this repository for deployment: https://github.com/dharanisugumar/yelp_docker_spark

+  Execute the script using this command:
+  docker run -p 2222:22 --name yelp-challenge-app -e ENABLE_INIT_DAEMON=false --network docker-spark_default -v `pwd`:/opt --link spark-master:spark-master -t yelp/challenge-app /bin/bash /yelp_processor.sh yelp_dataset.tar

   Parsing Json data to Tabular format
   1. I used spark to read the json data => spark.read.json(path) => dataframe
   2. Reading nested objects inside the json file can be accessed using "attributes.RestaurantsReservations", "attributes.Caters" etc
-  Parsed json data example in tabular format:

   3. I have created a data model for all the json present inside the directory.
   4. I had created a loop to read all the .json files inside the Untar directory.
 For every file, spark reads the json file and create a      hive table and insert the table with the dataframe created.
   5. This step executes for all the files present inside the hadoop directory.

    Why hive?
     Using Hive as data store we can able to load JSON data into Hive tables by creating schemas.
 Easy to use.
 Same like sql-type          language.

  Once all the tables are loaded, some of the intersting queries written on the data.
-I used corresponding maven dependencies to execute the process. pom dependencies:
+I used corresponding maven dependencies to execute the process.

  1. Interesting query I => Query to list all the review, photo, checkin, tip against business data For the corresponding business_id from business.json, get reviews, photo, checking and tip details for the user (join photo.json,tip.json,review.json,checkin.json,user.json and business.json)
  2. Interesting query II => Query to know the user who wrote the review and the review comments and user ratings on the products